cossacklabs/repometascore/README.md

 | `fields`                 | `List[Dict]` | List of fields with rules.
 More detailed about this variable in the next topic.                                                                                    |

-- `risk_border_value`:
-  - type: `float`
-  - desc: Used in RiskyRepo.
-And sets border value, which define whether consider contributor as risky one or not.
-- `git_token`:
-  - type: `str`
-  - desc: Your GitHub token as string.
-- `auth_token_max_retries`:
-  - type: `int`
-  - desc: Shows how many times we should try to reconnect to users GitHub token.
-- `fields`:
-  - type: `List[Dict]`
-  - desc: List of fields with rules.
-More detailed about this variable in the next topic.

 ### Fields
 | Variable | Type         | Description                                                                                                                                                                           |
 |----------|--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|